 multi-genre vocalist and educator

 From jazz to classical and back again, Kim can "sing it all".
-With a flair for phrasing, Kim's warm tone lends itself beautifully to standard ballads that embody the American Songbook repertoire and equally she’ll rip through an uptempo jazz tune.
-She's an actor at heart and this comes shining through in her musical theatre and opera repertoire.
-Throw in some contemporary singer-songwriter, a dash of blues, some classic pop or put her in front of a 17 piece swing/Latin big band and you've got the eclectic stylings that are Kim Greenwood.
+With a flair for phrasing, Kim's warm tone lends itself beautifully to ballads that embody the American Songbook repertoire and equally she’ll rip through an uptempo jazz tune.
+She's an actor at heart and this comes shining through in her musical theatre, cabaret and opera repertoire.
+Throw in some contemporary covers, a dash of blues, some classic pop or put her in front of a 17 piece big band and you've got the eclectic stylings that are Kim Greenwood.

-In the musical theatre world, Kim loved performing at Grafton Street Dinner Theatre in Halifax.
+In the musical theatre world, Kim performed at Grafton Street Dinner Theatre in Halifax.
 She was the lead singer for NOVA, a dance band that specialized in Latin and older pop sounds and she was also the lead singer for The SeaNotes Big Band in Oak Harbor, WA for two years.
 Currently, she is the lead singer for The Commodores Big Band, a band with a 40 year history in Victoria.

 Kim has equal passions for performing and teaching and she can't imagine doing one without the other.